insin/validators/README.rst

 .. |travis_status| image:: https://secure.travis-ci.org/insin/validators.png
    :target: http://travis-ci.org/insin/validators

-Validators which can be shared between browsers and `Node.js`_.
+Validators which can be shared between browsers and `Node.js`_, based on Django's core validators.

 Validators are either Functions or Objects with a ``__call__()`` function, which take a value and throw a ``ValidationError`` if they detect that it is invalid.